Taoism: Taoist Deities

+Finally, Taoism frequently integrated local tutelary deities associated with particular places, especially earth/land gods such as Tudigong (土地公, “Lord of the Land”), a locality guardian whose jurisdiction is limited to a specific area (such as a village, temple compound, neighborhood block, or building).

 Despite these hierarchies of deities, most conceptions of Tao should not be analogized with the Western sense of theism.
 "Being one with the Tao" does not necessarily indicate a union with a supreme deity, principle, or reality, as is believed achievable in, for example, forms of theistic Hinduism.